 Irvine Pet Grooming at its Best!

-Irvine Veterinary Services (IVS) is committed to providing the best pet grooming in Irvine and pet health care that is second to none.
+Irvine Veterinary Services (IVS) is committed to providing the Orange County community pet grooming and pet health care that are second to none.

 We offer full service pet health care that includes the bathing and grooming of dogs and cats.

 In addition to specialized care of skin and coat, each pet is gently examined for often hard to find growths, skin problems, ear infections, or eye irritations.
 Trained pet health care professionals will complete a special “comment” form detailing grooming suggestions and any comments about pet behavior during the bath.
 Should bathers note possible health care problems, a Veterinarian will examine the pet and contact or advise owners if appropriate.